rethree/async/README.md

 Minimal set of **functional async primitives**.

-Inspired by algebraic data types, functional programming principles and some other `TypeScript` libraries (e.g. `fp-ts`), exposes a set of interfaces designed with purity, laziness, safety and simplicity as their main design factors.
+A set of functional utilities designed with purity, laziness, safety and simplicity in mind.
 Mostly here to support my incoming `Redux` `REST` client but can definitely be used as a stand-alone utility library.

-##### Options
+##### Option

 `Failure | Completed a`

-The very basic types `Task`'s operate on.
-Represent two possible results - completion and failure, forming a tagged union over a `tag` property.
+The very basic type `Task`'s operate on.
+Represents two possible results - completion and failure, forming a tagged union over a `tag` property.
 Can be created with `Faulted` and `Completed` constructors.
 Unless manually crafted will always be wrapped in an array to ensure consistent continuation handling.

 ##### Task